simpsonlab/simpsonlab.github.io/_posts/2015-11-17-kdtree-mapping.md

 [^3] [^4], discussed in some informative
 [blog](http://robpatro.com/blog/?p=248)
 [posts](https://liorpachter.wordpress.com/2015/11/01/what-is-a-read-mapping/),
-have demonstrated the usefullness of approximate read mapping.
+have demonstrated the usefulness of approximate read mapping.
 In our case, mapping to an approximate region of a reference would allow exact but computationally expensive methods like `nanopolish eventalign` to produce precise alignments, or simple assignment may